Xudong-Huang/may/README.md

 ## Performance

-just a simple comparation with the rust echo server implemented in [tokio][tokio] to get a sense about `May`
+Just a simple comparation with the Rust echo server implemented in [tokio][tokio] to get a sense about `May`

 **Machine Specs:**